aditgupta1/LogoNet/README.md

 Run  ```python models/train.py ``` to run the model.

+Download the dataset titled "LLD-icon-sharp HDF5" from https://data.vision.ee.ethz.ch/sagea/lld/.
+Store this HDF5 file in a "datasets" folder in your cloned repository.

 Customize model by changing parameters.
 This includes the following:

 Parameter | Bash Script | Options